 The time frame within which a routine needs to be completed varies, but if you have a child who takes for-ev-er to get ready for bed or get ready in the morning, it is important for you to identify if your child’s “switch” is on/dim/off, do your best to keep it dim or on, have back-up motivators to use to support your child in the moment, and then practice following instructions in another context outside of the routine that may be time sensitive.

 Whether you’re ready for your child to be more independent in learning how to do more of a routine, or need him/her to be more independent, by supporting your child with these tools from your parenting toolbox, you can help s/he build more independence within their routines!
 Need help practicing?
-Schedule your complimentary, 30-minute phone consultation to discuss how we can serve your family in 6-9 visits.
+Schedule your introductory, assessment phone consultation to discuss how we can serve your family.

 Anna Milligan, MS